wilsonism/geo702/syllabus.md

 Rose, Gillian.
 1993. *Feminism and Geography: The limits of geographical knowledge*.
 Minneapolis: University of Minnesota Press.

+Schulten, Susan.
+2001. *The Geographical Imagination in America, 1880-1950*.
+Chicago: University of Chicago Press.

 Smith, Neil.
-2003. *American Empire : Roosevelt's geographer and the prelude to globalization*.
-Berkeley: University of California Press.
+1984. *Uneven Development: Nature, capital, and the production of space*.
+New York, NY: Blackwell.

 Wright, Melissa W. 2006. *Disposable Women and Other Myths of Global Capitalism*.
 New York: Routledge.